 Yes, you must apply to the University of Maryland to be considered for the Incentive Awards Program.
 You must submit a complete application by Nov.
 1 to be considered for the program.

-I do not attend a participating school.
+I do not attend a public high school in Baltimore City or Prince Georges County.
 Can I compete for an Incentive Award?

 Unfortunately, you cannot.
 Only those students who are enrolled as seniors at participating high schools in Baltimore City or Prince George’s County, or who have attended a participating KIPP school can be nominated and, subsequently, apply for the Incentive Award.